KillovSky/Iris/.readme/en/README.md

 Si quieres un tutorial en español, abre lo [Tutorial Español](https://github.com/KillovSky/iris/blob/main/.readme/es/README.md), para um português use o [Tutorial PT-BR](https://github.com/KillovSky/iris/blob/main/README.md).
 To make your bot completely in another language, open [language](https://github.com/KillovSky/iris/blob/main/lib/config/config.json#2) and change from "pt" for "en" which is English or "es" for Spanish, there are no languages other than these - not yet.

-### Only Phone
-On cellphone it's impossible you can use, incluse on Termux, but you can use the site [Goorm](https://ide.goorm.io) or the app [Google Cloud-Shell](https://cloud.google.com/shell) to make a Íris, but will disconnect frequent, is much better a use from a computer.

 ### Personal Note
 This software uses the [MIT](https://choosealicense.com/licenses/mit/) license, it's proibited the removal of credits, and i'm expending a LOT of time without gain nothing to make this better, please, do not remove the credits of my bot.
 If you see someone stealing or who has stolen, show the truth, tell them it is plagiarism, is the only desire i have.